ccaique-lima/lanyon/_posts/2023-08-16-neutropenia-predict.md

 ### Steps Adopted in Modeling

 Four steps were employed in the modeling process, including:
-1. Data Splitting (Train-Test Split): The data was split into training and testing sets using a random seed, with 70% for training and 30% for testing.
+1. Data Splitting (Train-Test Split): The data was split into training and testing sets using a random seed, with 70% for training and 30% for testing;
-2. Data Normalization: The data was normalized using Min-Max Scaling for the training set.
+2. Data Normalization: The data was normalized using Min-Max Scaling for the training set;
-3. Model Training: The models were trained, including a classification model to predict patient mortality and a regression model to predict hospitalization days for both cancer and non-cancer patients.
+3. Model Training: The models were trained, including a classification model to predict patient mortality and a regression model to predict hospitalization days for both cancer and non-cancer patients;
 4. Model Evaluation: The models were evaluated on the test set, using specific metrics for each case.

 These steps were followed for both the regression and classification models, with the only difference being the option to perform class balancing for the classification problem of predicting patient mortality.
 Additionally, one-hot encoding was applied to the categorical variables before training the models.